MaksimDzhangirov/backendBankExample/docs/part31-eng.md

 We can list multiple different access keys in this file.
 So here I will put the old credentials under a profile named `github`.
-And the new access keys will go into the default profile.
-First, paste in the access key ID, followed by the secret access key, I'm gonna copy its value from the AWS console, and paste it to the file.
+And the new access keys will go into the `default` profile.
+First, paste in `aws_access_key_id`, followed by `aws_secret_access_key`, I'm gonna copy its value from the AWS console, and paste it to the file.
 Alright, let's save this file.

 ```
 [default]